Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 ```

-## Analyzing dataset and select algorithms
+## Optimizing dataloading function
 Based on previous analysis results, we can conduct corresponding optimization strategies to reduce time on bottleneck steps, and then improve the overall computing efficiency.
-Meanwhile, some algorithmic improvement can also help for speeding-up model training.
+Dataloading is usually a bottleneck for end-to-end pipeline, especially for 3D medical images.
+MONAI provides rich strategies to optimize different loading cases.

 ### 1. Cache I/O and transforms data to accelerate training